 Residential Market Study

-Since 2010, the population of Greater Downtown Miami has increased more than 30%, to 88,540 people.
-Downtowners are mostly young, educated professionals; nearly 40,000 residents are between the ages of 25-44.
-The population of children between the ages of 0-14 has also increased by almost 14%, since 2010.
+Since 2010, the population of Greater Downtown Miami has increased more than 30%, to 92,235 people.
+Downtowners are mostly young, educated professionals; over 40,000 residents are between the ages of 25-44.
+The population of children between the ages of 0-14 has also increased by almost 35%, since 2010.
 Click here to download the report.

 Office Market Report

-This report serves as the DDA’s comprehensive overview of Downtown Miami’s office market through the end of 2015.
+This report serves as the DDA’s comprehensive overview of Downtown Miami’s office market until the mid year of 2017.
 The report shows growth in occupancy rates, lease rates within striking distance of their all-time highs, and co-working an important option for small business growth.
 Click here to download the report.

 Retail Market Report